cloudposse/atmos/website/docs/quick-start/configure-repository.md

   at [/rootfs/usr/local/etc/atmos/atmos.yaml](https://github.com/cloudposse/atmos/blob/master/examples/quick-start/rootfs/usr/local/etc/atmos/atmos.yaml)
   and then copy it into the container's file system in the [Dockerfile](https://github.com/cloudposse/atmos/blob/master/examples/quick-start/Dockerfile) by executing the `COPY rootfs/ /` Docker command.
 Then in the Dockerfile, set the ENV var `ATMOS_BASE_PATH` pointing to the absolute path of the root of the repo.
-Note that the [Atmos example](https://github.com/cloudposse/atmos/blob/master/examples/quick-start) uses [Geodesic](https://github.com/cloudposse/geodesic) as the base Docker image.
-[Geodesic](https://github.com/cloudposse/geodesic) sets the ENV var `ATMOS_BASE_PATH` automatically to the absolute path of the root of the repo on local host
+Note that the [Atmos Quick Start example](https://github.com/cloudposse/atmos/blob/master/examples/quick-start) uses [Geodesic](https://github.com/cloudposse/geodesic) as the base Docker image.
+[Geodesic](https://github.com/cloudposse/geodesic) sets the ENV var `ATMOS_BASE_PATH` automatically to the absolute path of the root of the repo on the local host

 ## Final Filesystem Layout

-Taking into account all the above, we can place `atmos.yaml` at `/usr/local/etc/atmos/atmos.yaml` on local host and use the following filesystem
+Taking into account all the above, we can place `atmos.yaml` at `/usr/local/etc/atmos/atmos.yaml` on the local host and use the following filesystem
 layout:

 ```console